microsoft/EdgeML/Tools/SeeDot/README.md

 3. Invoke ProtoNN trainer using the following command.
       ```
-      python protoNN_example.py --data-dir ./usps10 --projection-dim 25 --num-prototypes 60 --epochs 100 -o usps10/output
+      python protoNN_example.py --data-dir ./usps10 --projection-dim 25 --num-prototypes 60 --epochs 100 -sW 0.3 -o usps10/output
       ```
-  This would give around 91.12% classification accuracy.
+  This would give around 90.38% classification accuracy.
 The trained model is stored in the `output` directory.

 More information on using the ProtoNN trainer can be found [here](https://github.com/Microsoft/EdgeML/tree/master/tf/examples/ProtoNN).